namehillsoftware/querydroid/README.md

 # QueryDroid

-A library skilled that helps with serializing SQLite queries to and from Java objects:
+A simple library that helps with serializing Android SQLite queries to and from Java objects:

 ```java
 public Collection<Library> getLibraries(Context context) {